2m8os/Final-Project-3005---101273291/README.md

 compiling and launching the project in Intellij

 Before compiling, replace the url, user and password variables in main() of Main.java with your own.

+Sorry the video was rushed, I had some difficulty trying to make it